Direction as to certain procedures to be followed by applicants in Information Commissioner reviews

-1.6 Further information relating to the IC review process is published on the Office of the Australian Information Commissioner’s (OAIC) website.
-In particular, Part 10 (Reviews by the Australian Information Commissioner) of the Guidelines issued by the Information Commissioner under s 93A of the FOI Act (FOI Guidelines) describes the principles that inform the OAIC’s approach to IC reviews.
+1.6 Further information relating to the IC review process is published on the OAIC’s website.
+In particular, Part 10 (Reviews by the Information Commissioner) of the Guidelines issued by the Australian Information Commissioner under s 93A of the FOI Act (FOI Guidelines) describes the principles that inform the OAIC’s approach to IC reviews.

-1.7 In addition to this direction, the OAIC service charter, available on our website, sets out the standard of service applicants can expect from the OAIC, explains how applicants can assist the OAIC and provides an opportunity for applicants to provide feedback.
+1.7 In addition to this direction, the OAIC service charter, available on our website, sets out the standard of service applicants can expect from the OAIC, explains how applicants can assist the OAIC to help them and provides an opportunity for applicants to provide feedback.

 Part 2: The IC review process

 1.9 The IC review procedures are found in Part VII of the FOI Act.
 The process is intended to be an informal, non-adversarial and timely means of seeking external merits review of decisions by agencies and ministers on FOI requests.
 Part 10 of the Guidelines issued by the Information Commissioner under s 93A of the FOI Act, to which agencies must have regard in performing a function or exercising a power under the FOI Act, sets out in detail the process and underlying principles of IC review.

 1.10 An application for IC review must be made in writing and should be made online using the Information Commissioner Review Application form available on the OAIC website.